 This section may seem so harsh because you may be thinking, “Well, aren’t they at least saving people in the name of Jesus Christ?”
 Well, it is mostly a NO. If the people being saved do not have a strong foundation, which is God Himself, then their salvation will be like the parable in Matthew 13 (the parable of the sower).
 And, Satan is so clever with his tricks and lies, that even those pastors, leaders, or churches are disguised as servants of light and righteousness, when it is not the truth.

 “These people are false apostles.
 They are deceitful workers who disguise themselves as apostles of Christ.
 But I am not surprised!
 Even Satan disguises himself as an angel of light.
 So it is no wonder that his servants also disguise themselves as servants of righteousness.”
 2 Corinthians 11:13-15 NLT

-*In season 3 of our podcast, The Simple Mission Podcast, we will talk more about what church is the best church for you to attend on our podcast, so if you are wanting to learn about what church is, why we go, and which church is NOT a church to attend, be sure to subscribe to our podcast when that comes out!*
+*In season 3 of our podcast, The Simple Mission Podcast, we talk more about what church is the best church for you to attend on our podcast, so if you are wanting to learn about what church is, why we go, and which church is NOT a church to attend, be sure to take a listen to those episodes!*

 So, overall, be cautious on who you follow, their ministry, their works, and compare their words and teachings with the Word of God.
 This is to guard your hearts and minds, to stay focused on Jesus’ and His teachings, not the teachings of this world, which are contradictory to the Word and could lead you astray.